GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF: a safety certificate for MAS

 Let $\mathcal S\subset \mathcal X$ denote a safe set with the objective that the system trajectories do not leave this set.
 If $\mathcal C\subset \mathcal S$, then the existence of a CBF implies the existence of a control input $u$ that keeps the system safe \cite{ames2017control}.

 Based on the notion of CBF, we define the new notion of a GCBF to encode safety for MAS of any size.
 To do so, we first define the graph structure we will use in this work.

 A directed graph is an ordered pair $G = (V, E)$, where $V$ is the set of nodes, and $E \subset \{ (i, j) \mid i \in V_a,\, j \in V \}$ is the set of edges representing the flow of information from a \textit{sender} node (henceforth called a neighbor) $j$ to a \textit{receiver} agent $i$.
-For any graph $G=(V, E)$, let $\tilde{\mathcal{N}}_i$ denote the set of sender nodes for agent $i\in V_a$.
+Let $\tilde{\mathcal{N}}_i$ denote the set of neighbors for agent $i\in V_a$.
 For the considered MAS, we define the set of nodes $V = V_a \cup V_o$ to consist of the agents $V_a$ and the hitting points of all the LiDAR rays from all agents denoted as $V_o$.
 The edges are defined between each observed point and the observing agent when the distance between them is within a sensing radius $R > 2r > 0$.